mikee47/Sming-Graphics/README.rst

     Each renderer performs a single, specific-task.
 The renderers are created by the Surface which allows display devices to provide customised implementations.

-:cpp:class:`Graphics::PixelFormat`
+:cpp:enum:`Graphics::PixelFormat`
     Describes the format of pixel data required by a Surface.

     For example, the ILI9341 display uses RGB565 colours (2 bytes) with the MSB first.
     It can use other pixel formats (RGB 6:6:6), but this is how the driver sets the display up during initialisation.

-    Applications do not need to be aware of this, however, and simply express colours in a 32-bit :cpp:class:`Graphics::Color` type.
+    Applications do not need to be aware of this, however, and simply express colours in a 32-bit :cpp:enum:`Graphics::Color` type.
 This includes an alpha channel, where 255 is fully opaque and 0 is fully transparent.
     Conversion is handled in a single step (via :cpp:func:`Graphics::pack`) so further manipulation (even byte-swapping) is not required by the display driver.